This is a collection of 47 blogging tools I handpicked just for my readers.

 - Desktop app — Grammarly can also be downloaded and used as a desktop app.
 This will allow you to proofread and finalize your drafts much faster than with the web interface.

-- Microsoft Word Extension — As for me, I use Grammarly through the Microsoft Word integration.
+- Microsoft Word Extension — As for me, I use Grammarly through Microsoft Word integration.
 Doing so allows me to proofread and work while using the same app.

 24. CoSchedule Headline Analyzer (Unlock the formula for perfect headlines)